 Commissioning is the final phase in completing a project.
-The contractor commissions the completed building to the client department for occupation and use.

-There was a lack of coordination and collaboration between roleplayers at different levels of government, or even within the same institution.
+The contractor commissions the completed building to the client department for occupation and use government, or even within the same institution.
 They did not work together to synchronise project completion, staff appointments and the availability of completed infrastructure and municipal services to ensure comprehensive infrastructure delivery.